 As a major component of an integrated ADF fighting force, the Army relies heavily on the capability edge provided by a sovereign and innovative defence industry.
 Army is seeking partnerships with industry suppliers that are at the leading edge of technology and meeting global performance benchmarks.

 DMTC’s Land Program focuses on improving materials used in land-based military systems by reducing weight to increase payload and mobility of soldiers and vehicles.
 Researchers are also investigating technologies that would increase the electricity available to soldiers to power the ever-growing array of electronics used.

-In the Land Mounted Program, four project teams are conducting vehicle research spanning nine technologies.
-The projects are: land vehicle alternative materials characterisation; alternative power packages for land vehicles; advanced vehicle modelling; automated manufacturing; and robotic squad support platform.
+The Land Mounted Program encompasses five projects focused on vehicle research: land vehicle alternative materials characterisation; alternative power packages for land vehicles; advanced vehicle modelling; automated manufacturing; and robotic squad support platform.

-Under this program, several technologies have progressed to prototype stage, including a combat helmet shell, ceramic rifle protection for helmets, portable fuel cells, lighter weight soft armour, lighter weight stab and spike armour, fragmentation resistant combat uniform fabric and quick-drying combat uniform fabric.
+Under this program, several technologies have progressed to prototype stage, including a combat helmet shell, ceramic applique for helmets, portable fuel cells, lighter weight soft armour, lighter weight stab and spike armour, fragmentation resistant combat uniform fabric and quick-drying combat uniform fabric.
 The prototypes illustrate potential capability improvements in the areas of soldier protection and/or reduced weight.